tury3001/tury3001/README.md

 My name is Alejandro, but everybody call me *Tury*.
 I'm a web developer and I work mostly with Node.js, PHP, and its related ecosystems.
 I was born in Buenos Aires, Argentina but I'm currently based in Uruguay.

 I've worked as a senior developer, tech lead, and project manager.
 Currently, I work as a freelancer 👨‍💻.
 So if you have a problem, if no one else can help, and if you can find me, maybe you can hire... me.

+Check my [portfolio](https://alejandro-de-luca-portfolio.vercel.app/) to know more about my knowledge and experience.

 ## Technologies